giuseppeg/dss/website/md/index.md

 }
 ```

-when applied to an element one wins over the other depending on which order the classes are applied:
+when applied to an element one class wins over the other depending on the order in which the classes are applied:

 ```html
 <!-- green -->